-This key can be used to start priming at any time (even during the no program state) providing that blood is not sensed and there is an air detector alarm.
+This key can be used to start priming at any time (except no program state) providing that blood is not sensed and there is an air detector alarm.
 If one of those conditions is false, an appropriate message is displayed; otherwise, priming begins.
 If priming is already active, this key turns it off.